AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 # Texture Mapping

 Now we already have `image` which will be useful when we want to load textures for texture mapping in a moment.
 Texture mapping is done by interpolating between texture coordinates at each vertex of the triangle.
 This means we need another 3 `Vector2`'s to store all that information.
-Aditionally we need that aformentioned sampler, so let's edit the definition of `Framebuffer::draw_tri()`.
+Additionally we need that aforementioned sampler, so let's edit the definition of `Framebuffer::draw_tri()`.
 Our sampler is probably going to borrow a reference to some image data so we include a lifetime annotation to say we keep the sampler only for the duration of the function.

 ~~~rust
 pub fn draw_tri<'a>(&mut self, tri: Tri, uvs: Tri, sampler: &Sampler<'a>) {